Khmer Special Forces: Composition

 Khmer Special Forces members' were all airborne-qualified volunteers, though most of the initial cadre was actually formed by "repatriated" ethnic Khmer recruits from the Khmer Krom minority living in South Vietnam.
 Traditionally aggressive, the Khmer Krom brought with them years of combat experience gained while fighting in the irregular counterinsurgency MIKE Force and Civilian Irregular Defense Group program (CIDG) units in South Vietnam under the control of the USSF and the Military Assistance Command, Vietnam – Studies and Observations Group (MACV-SOG).
 The programme began in May 1970 when the Americans assembled a first batch of 2,000 Khmer Krom veteran soldiers and airlifted them to Cambodia.
 Consequently, by February 1972 both the 1st SFG (raised in Cambodia) and 2nd SFG (formed and trained in Thailand) had a large percentage of Khmer Krom repatriates, but gradually native Cambodian recruits began to supplant them over time.
 Unlike the previous two groups, 3rd SFG, brought to strength in December 1972 and also sent to Thailand for training, had few experienced Khmer Krom members.
 In fact, one of its A-detachments was filled entirely by Khmer Loeu highlanders from northeastern Cambodia.

 Khmer Special Forces' missions

-The missions performed by the Khmer Special Forces during the war were many and varied, anti-irregular military, clandestine operations, combat patrol operations in the river basin areas, combat search and rescue, counterinsurgency, forward air control, irregular warfare, pathfinding, protection of senior Khmer National Army officers in risk areas, providing security in areas at risk of attack, psychological warfare, ranging from long-range strategic and tactical reconnaissance to deep-penetration raids, and reinforcement duties.
-In the special forces' unconventional training role, they also raised paramilitary self-defense village militias in rural areas situated behind enemy lines, as well as training airfield security battalions for the Khmer Air Force (KAF) at the Ream infantry training centre.
+The missions performed by the Khmer Special Forces during the war were many and varied, ranging from long-range strategic and tactical reconnaissance to deep-penetration raids, pathfinding, and reinforcement duties.
+In a true special forces' unconventional training role, they also raised paramilitary self-defense village militias in rural areas situated behind enemy lines, as well as training airfield security battalions for the Khmer Air Force (KAF) at the Ream infantry training centre.
 In addition, the Khmer Special Forces provided LRRP instructors for the FANK Recondo School at Battambang which first opened in November 1972.